surajssd/RejektsNA2023-demo/README.md

 # Image Processing Model Inferencing in Confidential Containers - Rejekts NA 2023

 This repository contains the scripts and commands to deploy a confidential model for image processing in Confidential Containers.
+This demo is part of the Rejekts NA 2023 talk.
+The slides can be found [here](#slides).
+And this demo is recreated in this [video](#demo-recording).

 ## Deploy Infrastructure